Dan Severn

-Daniel DeWayne Severn (born June 9, 1958), nicknamed "the Beast", is an American retired professional wrestler, retired mixed martial artist and amateur wrestler.
-A UFC Hall of Fame member, Severn is considered one of the leading pioneers of mixed martial arts and the first true world-class wrestler to compete in the Ultimate Fighting Championship.
+Daniel DeWayne Severn (born June 8, 1958), nicknamed "the Beast", is an American retired professional wrestler, mixed martial artist and amateur wrestler.
+A UFC Hall of Fame member, Severn is considered one of the leading pioneers of mixed martial arts and the first true world-class wrestler to compete in the Ultimate Fighting Championship (UFC).
 He is best known for his success in the early years of the UFC where he became the first UFC Triple Crown champion in history by winning the UFC 5 tournament, Ultimate Ultimate 1995, and UFC Superfight Championship.
-Severn has also competed in King of the Cage, PRIDE FC, Cage Rage, WEC, RINGS and MFC, and holds a professional MMA Record of 101–19–7.
+Severn has also competed in the International Vale Tudo Championship (IVC), Pride Fighting Championships, Fighting Network Rings, World Extreme Cagefighting (WEC), King of the Cage, Maximum Fighting Championship (MFC) and Cage Rage, and holds a professional MMA record of 101–19–7.

-In professional wrestling, Severn is a two-time world champion by winning the NWA Worlds Heavyweight Championship twice, with his first reign lasting for over four years, and an NWA Hall of Fame member.
-During his almost year-long tenure with the World Wrestling Federation, he was managed by Jim Cornette.
+In professional wrestling, Severn is a two-time world champion by winning the NWA World's Heavyweight Championship twice, with his first reign lasting for over four years, and an NWA Hall of Fame member.
+During his almost year-long tenure with the World Wrestling Federation (WWF, now WWE), he was managed by Jim Cornette.
 He is the first man to compete in UFC and WWF at the same time and held the NWA and UFC championships at the same time.
 Severn is a world record holder for holding 13 championships.
 He is also the only person to be honored by the George Tragos/Lou Thesz Professional Wrestling Hall of Fame three times.

 In amateur wrestling, Severn was a two time All-American at Arizona State University and a U.S. Olympic Team alternate.

 Early life

 Severn was born and raised in central Michigan, living in both Montrose and Coldwater, and grew up farming.
 He learned a lot on the farm and "got his hands dirty".

 Severn was a basketball player during junior high school.
 He was influenced in sports from a young age.
 During his teen years, he took part in combat sports as he competed in amateur wrestling.
-He says that the coach approached him to fill in for a weight class in amateur wrestling after a sickness had gone around his school and led to a shortage of competitors, Severn signed to compete for the high school amateur wrestling team and received training.
+He says that the coach approached him to fill in for a weight class in amateur wrestling after a sickness had gone around his school and led to a shortage of competitors.
+Severn signed to compete for the high school amateur wrestling team and received training.